triska/clpb/zdd/README.md

 [**euler_161.pl**](euler_161.pl) shows how this can be solved with the ZDD-based variant of CLP(B)&nbsp;constraints.
-Using an Intel Core&nbsp;i7 CPU (2.67&nbsp;GHz), you know after about 2&nbsp;days of computation time: There are exactly 20,574,308,184,277,971&nbsp;ways to do&nbsp;it.
+Using an Intel Core&nbsp;i7 CPU (2.67&nbsp;GHz), you know after a few&nbsp;days of computation&nbsp;time: There are exactly 20,574,308,184,277,971&nbsp;ways to do&nbsp;it.

 One of these solutions, picked at random: